cyberbotics/webots-doc/guide/starting-webots.md

                               steps are analyzed.
 If '--sysinfo' is
                               also set then the system information are printed in the log file.
+  --ogre-log                  redirect the uncritical Ogre log messages
+                              to the Webots console (or to the standard output stream if the --stdout option
+                              is enabled).
 ```

 The optional `worldfile` argument specifies the name of a .wbt file to open.
 If